-By Visiting Bible Teachers
+By Special Bible Teachers

+I п III IV

+1952-53 195 3-54 1954-55 1955-56

+Ţ Ephesians- Colossians Dr. McGee Isaiah Dr. McGee Romans Dr. McGee Numbers- Deuteronomy Dr. McGee

+FALL Acts Galatians- 1 Timothy Exodus Psalms

-I II III IV 1951-52 1952-53 1953-54 1954-55 ⊢ Romans Ephesians- Colossians Isaiah Numbers- Deuteronomy FALL Dr. McGee Exodus Dr. Aldrich Acts Dr. Aldrich Galatians- 1 Timothy Dr. Aldrich Psalms Dr. Aldrich A STATE OF THE PERSON NAMED OF THE PERSON NAME And the filter consideration and appropriate and the second processing and the second approximation approximation and the second approximation and the second app - 10 Mg ING Hebrews Genesis Matthew John Dr. Mitchell Dr. Mitchell Mr. Mitchell Dr. Mitchell SPRING Revelation 1, 2 Corinthians Daniel Leviticus Dr. Armerding Dr. Armerding Dr. Armerding Dr. Armerding
+Dr. Aldrich Dr. Aldrich Dr. Aldrich Dr. Aldrich

+RING Genesis Matthew Hebrews John Dr. Mitchell Dr. Mitchell Dr. Mitchell Dr. Mitchell SPR 1, 2 Corinthians Daniel Revelation Leviticus Dr. Armerding Dr. Armerding Dr. Armerding Dr. Armerding

 651. ANALYSIS OF BIBLE BOOKS.
 In this course each student, independent of all help, is required to prepare in thesis form an extended analysis of selected books of the Bible, present his analysis orally in class, and defend in free discussion his conclusions.
 Elective, two hours.
-Professor Lincoln.
+Professor Lincoln or Professor Nash.

 652. BIBLE THEMES AND CONNECTED SERIES.
 In this course the student is required to do the actual teaching in practice periods.
 He is to set up in thesis form a series of Bible lectures and orally outline, discuss, and defend his work.
 Elective, two hours.
-Professor Lincoln.
+Professor Lincoln or Professor Nash.